Rigidification of connective comodules: Introduction

 \subsection{Notation}

 We begin by setting notation that we use throughout and recalling some elementary notions of the theory of $\infty$-categories, following \cite{htt, lurie1}.
 The notions of \emph{symmetric monoidal $\infty$-categories} and \emph{$\infty$-operads} are defined respectively in \cite[2.0.0.7, 2.1.1.10]{lurie1}.

-\begin{enumerate} \item By an \emph{ordinary} category, we shall refer to a category in the usual sense of the term.
+By an \emph{ordinary} category, we shall refer to a category in the usual sense of the term.
 By an \emph{$\infty$-category}, we mean a quasicategory as in \cite{htt}.
 An ordinary category shall be denoted with bold letters $\mathsf{C}$, $\mathsf{A}$, etc, while an $\infty$-category shall be denoted with cursive letters $\mathcal{C}$, $\mathcal{A}$, etc.

-\item The letter $\k$ shall always denote a finite product of fields, i.e. a commutative ring $\k$ such that it is a product in rings: